WordPress

 Editing file permissions.

-If you want to enable the option to update the whole wordpress from the administration web panel (wp-admin) you will have to follow the same steps but applying these changes not only to the wp-content folder, but to all the wordpress folders, that is /var/www/html/example.com/
+If you want to enable the option to update the whole of WordPress from the administration web panel (wp-admin) you will have to follow the same steps but applying these changes not only to the wp-content folder, but to all the WordPress folders, that is /var/www/html/example.com/.

 Even if the permissions of the WordPress folders are correct, you may have problems installing plugins or uploading images.
 To fix this, add the following line to the end of the wp-config.php file